-\paragraph{Stage 2} Stage 2 aims to coordinate locomotion and manipulation to achieve whole-body large-range mobile manipulation.
-The arm policy will be activated simultaneously with all the robotic arm joints.
-We adopt 6D spatial target pose of end-effector as policy input.
+This stage aims to coordinate locomotion and manipulation to achieve whole-body large-range loco-manipulation.
+The arm policy is activated simultaneously with all the robotic arm joints.
+We adopt 6D target pose of end-effector as policy input.
 To eliminate the influence brought by body rotation \cite{fu2023deep}, we similarly use a posture-independent spherical coordinate to define the target end-effector pose $\chi_t$.
-The target position of end-effector is represented by radius $l$, latitude $p$, and longitude $y$.
-To improve the accuracy of end-effector orientation tracking, we use Euler angles in Z-X-Y order for sampling, which can intuitively exclude many illegal postures, and convert them to included angle along each axis of the coordinate.
+The target position of end-effector is represented by radius $l$, latitude $p$, and longitude $y$. \blueline{The target orientation is represented using a 6-D vector~\cite{6d}.} To improve the accuracy of end-effector orientation tracking, we use euler angles $[roll, pitch, yaw]$ in Z-Y-X order for sampling, which can intuitively exclude many illegal postures, and convert them to included angle along each axis of the coordinate.
 The mathematical form of sampling can be expressed as follows:

 Here, $R$ is the composite rotation obtained by sequentially rotating around the z-axis, y-axis, and x-axis. $\gamma, \beta, \alpha$ represent the included angles with corresponding axes.
-To ensure the error of the end-effector in position and orientation is reduced simultaneously, manipulation task reward $r_t^{manip}$ can be constructed in exponential form.
+To simultaneously minimize both position and orientation errors of the end-effector, the target pose tracking reward $r_{\chi_t}$ is constructed in exponential form: